Model configuration

 The files required to run a G-Cubed model

 A specific version of a G-Cubed model requires a number of files to run.
-These files are organised into a root directory with a set of subdirectories.
-The gcubed package will load these files and produce certain outputs into this root directory.
+These files are organised into a root folder with a set of subdirectories.
+The gcubed package will load these files and produce certain outputs into this root folder.

 All directories have lower-case names.
 This must not be changed because G-Cubed is case sensitive.